pmeeny/CI-MS2-BicepMusicFanSite/README.md

 - The primary goal of the website from the site owners perspective is to showcase the duo's music on spotify, let fans know about upcoming events, let fans learn more about the djs duo and to subscribe to their mailing list
 - The primary goal of the website from a site users perspective is to view and listen to the duo's music on spotify, learn about upcoming events, learn more about the djs duo and to subscribe to their mailing list
 ## Structure
-I have structured the website into four pages, each with clear, concise structure, information and purpose.
+I have structured the website into five pages, each with clear, concise structure, information and purpose.
 I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"

 1. Index: The index(homepage): This is the first page the user encounters, it contains
 2. About: The about page reads information from Spotify and displays the bands 2 albums with album information, track listing(with links), the dj's top tracks and the ability to listen to these top tracks on the page in a media player
 3. Events: The events page reads information from ticketmaster on all of biceps events with date, time, title, ticket information and a link to the google map of where the event will be
 4. Quiz: The quiz page asks 10 questions on the dj duo, with a timer, and displays the top score for the user for the browser session
+5. 404 page with a consistent header and footer that is displayed if the user enteres in an incorrect urlwhen accessing the site.
 ## Scope
 ### User Stories Potential or Existing Customer
 The user stories for the website user(a potential or existing customer) are described as follows:
-- As a website user the navigation bar is displayed with a logo on the Index, About, Events and Quiz pages for easy navigation
+- As a website user the navigation bar is displayed with a logo on the Index, About, Events, 404 and Quiz pages for easy navigation
 - As a website user I can access the djs spotify, facebook, twitter and instagram pages via a link on the footer
 - As a website user I can access the About Page by clicking on a link on the index(homepage) page
 - As a website user I can access the Events Page by clicking on a link on the index(homepage) page